 Qi-certified chargers are compatible with the iPhone and accessible as attachments and found in automobiles, coffee shops, airports, and hotels.

 Most Qi-certified chargers can deliver around 7.5 watts of power to iPhones running the most recent iOS version.
-Both Apple Stores as well as the Apple Online Store carry these chargers.
+Both physical Apple stores and online Apple stores carry these chargers.

 Here are the steps for charging the iPhone wirelessly: